stadelmanma/netl-ap-map-flow/examples/running-the-flow-model.rst

 Running Directly
 ~~~~~~~~~~~~~~~~

-With the above steps compelte running the model is as simple as this:
+With the above steps complete running the model is as simple as this:

 .. code-block:: bash